-Understanding dog displacement behavior is crucial for dog owners and enthusiasts alike.
+Understanding dog displacement behavior, including resource guarding in dogs, is crucial for dog owners and enthusiasts alike.
 These subtle cues our canine companions exhibit offer insights into their emotional states, allowing us to comprehend their needs and experiences better.
-By recognizing and interpreting these behaviors, we can enhance our bond with dogs, promote their well-being, and foster a harmonious relationship built on mutual understanding and empathy.
+By recognizing and interpreting these behaviors, including resource guarding, we can enhance our bond with dogs, promote their well-being, and foster a harmonious relationship built on mutual understanding and empathy.

 What is Dog Displacement Behavior?